Odo Russell, 1st Baron Ampthill: Career

 Russell was trusted by Victoria, the Crown Princess and the Hohenzollerns, but his cordiality to Bismarck's enemies was never tainted by the suspicion of intrigue.
 Nor was the objectivity of his dispatches compromised by his private belief that Kulturkampf must fail, or by his revulsion at Bismarck's persecution of Roman Catholicism.
 From the outset, he recognised Germany's colonial aspirations, though his appreciation of this complex situation was imperfect.
 In 1879 he was responsible for the novelty of attaching a commercial expert to the Berlin embassy staff.

 After his eldest brother became eventually 9th Duke of Bedford in 1872, Russell was granted the rank of a younger son of a duke, becoming known as Lord Odo Russell.
 He was sworn of the Privy Council the same year.
 He was subsequently made a Knight Grand Cross of the Order of the Bath (GCB) in 1874, a Knight Grand Cross of the Order of St Michael and St George (GCMG) in 1879, and raised to the peerage as Baron Ampthill, of Ampthill in the County of Bedford, in 1881.
-He was British delegate at the Congress of Berlin in 1878, along with Disraeli and Salisbury.
+He was British delegate at the Congress of Berlin in 1878, along with Disraeli, Salisbury and Lord Lyons.

-Family
+Personal life

-Lord Ampthill married Lady Emily Villiers, daughter of George Villiers, 4th Earl of Clarendon, on 5 May 1868.
-They had six children:
+On 5 May 1868, Russell was married to Lady Emily Theresa Villiers, daughter of George Villiers, 4th Earl of Clarendon and Lady Katherine Grimston (daughter of the 1st Earl of Verulam).
+Together, they had six children: